sudo-suhas/xgo/errors/readme.md

 _The utility function [`errors.WithResp(*http.Response)`][errors.withresp],
-which uses [`KindFromStatus`][errors.kindfromstatus], makes it possible to construct an error from `*http.Response` with contextual information._
+which uses [`KindFromStatus`][errors.kindfromstatus], makes it possible to construct an error from `*http.Response` with contextual information of the request and response._

 #### Response body